projectcalico/calico/docs/source/l3-interconnectFabric.rst

    http://docs.projectcalico.org/en/latest/arch-felix-and-acl.html

-In a Calico network, each compute server acts as a router for all of the end points that are hosted on that compute server.
+In a Calico network, each compute server acts as a router for all of the endpoints that are hosted on that compute server.
 We call that function a vRouter.
 The data path is provided by the Linux kernel, the control plane by a BGP protocol server, and management plane by Calico's on-server agent, *Felix*.

 Each end-point can only communicate through its local vRouter, and the first and last *hop* in any Calico packet flow is an IP router hop through a vRouter.
-Each vRouter announces all of the end points it is attached to to all the other vRouters and other routers on the infrastructure fabric, using BGP, usually with BGP route reflectors to increase scale.
+Each vRouter announces all of the endpoints it is attached to to all the other vRouters and other routers on the infrastructure fabric, using BGP, usually with BGP route reflectors to increase scale.
 A discussion of why we use BGP can be found in the `Why